artinmajdi/Project-Template-Manager/extensions/task-manager/README.md

 # Todo Manager - VSCode Extension

-A powerful task management extension for Visual Studio Code that helps you track todos both from your codebase and manually added tasks.
+A powerful task management extension for Visual Studio Code that helps you track todos both from your codebase and manually added tasks. **Now with advanced Python-powered TODO detection and gitignore support!**

+## ✨ New Features (v0.1.0)

+### 🐍 **Advanced Python Integration**

+- **Gitignore Support**: Automatically respects `.gitignore` files in your workspace
+- **Smart Categorization**: TODOs are automatically categorized as Bug, Feature, Refactor, Documentation, Testing, or General
+- **Enhanced Detection**: Finds more TODO variations including `FIXME`, `FIX ME`, and various case combinations
+- **Better Performance**: Excludes binary files and respects ignore patterns
+- **Visual Enhancements**: Category-specific icons and emojis in the TODO tree

 ## Features

 ### 🔄 **Sync Todos from Codebase**

-- Automatically scans your entire workspace for TODO comments
+- **Advanced Detection**: Uses a sophisticated Python script for comprehensive TODO scanning
+- **Gitignore Aware**: Automatically excludes files and directories listed in `.gitignore`
-- Supports multiple comment formats:
+- **Multiple Formats**: Supports extensive comment formats:
   - `// TODO: your task`
   - `# TODO: your task`
   - `<!-- TODO: your task -->`
   - `/* TODO: your task */`
-- Case-insensitive detection (TODO, todo, To-Do, etc.)
+  - `""" TODO: your task """`
+  - And many more variations including `FIXME`, `FIX ME`
+- **Smart Categorization**: Automatically categorizes TODOs based on keywords:
+  - 🐛 **Bug**: Contains "bug", "fix", "error", "issue"
+  - ✨ **Feature**: Contains "feature", "implement", "add"
+  - ♻️ **Refactor**: Contains "refactor", "clean", "optimize"
+  - 📚 **Documentation**: Contains "document", "docs", "comment"
+  - 🧪 **Testing**: Contains "test", "testing", "unit test"
+  - 📝 **General**: All other TODOs
+- **File Type Support**: Works across Python, JavaScript, TypeScript, HTML, CSS, Markdown, and many more
-- Click on codebase todos to jump directly to the file and line
+- **Click to Navigate**: Jump directly to the file and line where the TODO is located

 ### ✏️ **Manual Todo Management**